Telecominfraproject/wlan-docs/about/contribute.md

 # Open Source First

+TIP OpenWiFi is a community-developed, disaggregated Wi-Fi software system, offered as free open-source software.
+Our solution includes a cloud SDK, simple and customizable APIs, and enterprise-grade Access Point (AP) firmware, designed and validated to work seamlessly together.

-TIP OpenWiFi is an Open Source project offered by the TIP Open Converged Wireless Project Group.
-TIP OpenWiFi ensures there are no moments of vendor lock in.
-Contributions to the Open Source are managed by maintainers to ensure compliance with BSD license and TIP charter, additionally the end-to-end architecture is curated to ensure an open environment.
+TIP OpenWiFi ensures there is no vendor lock in.
+Contributions to the Open Source project are managed by the Membership to ensure compliance with Berkeley Source Distribution (BSD) license and TIP charter.
+In addition, the end-to-end architecture is curated to ensure an open environment.

 ## Contribute to the project